bcgov/bcds-dip-compare/README.md

 ### Overview

-This code supports a dashboard that is meant to....
+This code supports a dashboard that researchers can use to determine the coverage of the BC Demographic Survey overall as well as specific demographic variables compared to DIP datasets.

 ### Project Status